DavidHearl/inventor-blog/README.md

 ## To Do List - Will be removed before final deployment

-- Delete comments for user
-- pytest
-- flesh out readme
+*** Everything in Order ***

-- add tests
+- fix python tests
 - pep8
+- delete comments for users
+- style website
+- type up userstories in github
+- write readme